Published on April 12, 2019

 Can your irritability or hyperactivity be treated by vitamin D and omega-3s — even without autism?

 To help you track your nutrient levels, GrassrootsHealth has created an online tracking system called myData-myAnswers.
-You can also track your supplemental and dietary nutrient intake to see how they impact your nutrient levels.
+You can also track your supplemental and dietary nutrient intake to see how they impact your nutrient levels and symptoms.
 Check it out today!